chef/chef-web-docs/layouts/shortcodes/cookbooks_summary.md

 A cookbook defines a scenario and contains everything that is required to support that scenario:

 - Recipes that specify which Chef Infra built-in resources to use, as well as the order in which they are to be applied
-- Attribute values, which allow environment-based configurations such as `dev` or `prodution`.
+- Attribute values, which allow environment-based configurations such as `dev` or `production`.
 - Custom Resources for extending Chef Infra beyond the built-in resources.
 - Files and Templates for distributing information to systems.
 - Custom Ohai Plugins for extending system configuration collection beyond the Ohai defaults.